hanCS50/nextjs-itunes/README.md

     Top Albums Feed: Displays the current top 100 albums from iTunes.
     Search Functionality: Search for albums or artists in the list of top albums.
-    Debounce: To improve performance and limit the number of API calls made during search (in the case a network request was being made).
+    Debounce: To improve performance and limit the number of API calls made during search (in the scenario if network request were being made).
     Album Details: Click on an album image to view more details about the album.
     Pagination: Navigate through the album list with pagination.
     External Links: From the album details page, you can view the album on iTunes.